shreyas-nikam/6890dc33061a98bb5775d931/notebook_specifications.md

 | **Model inventory record**                                                                                             | YAML template `model_inventory_entry.yaml` with model\_id, tier, owner, validator, last\_validated, next\_due      | Governance registration requirement                  |

 Also, do not just write the code stubs, but also have the implementation of the code stubs.
+Do not inclue the code stubs in the markdowns